Testbed-IAC/terraform-provider-fabric/README.md

 # Terraform Provider for FABRIC

+This provider manages experiment infrastructure on the [FABRIC testbed](https://fabric-testbed.net/) from Terraform.
+It creates and updates FABRIC slices, inspects advertised resources and sliver state, and runs perform-operational-action requests against provisioned slivers.

-This provider manages FABRIC testbed slices from Terraform. `fabric_slice` submits a complete FIM GraphML topology to the FABRIC orchestrator and refreshes computed state such as sliver IDs, node states, and management IPs.
+`fabric_slice` builds a FIM topology, submits it to the FABRIC orchestrator, and refreshes computed runtime state such as slice IDs, graph IDs, sliver IDs, node states, and management IPs.

 ## Authentication